Open data sharing: how and why?

 Essentially, COPO allows different forms of metadata, or information about datasets, for example, information about an organism, experimental parameters and sample characteristics etc. to be submitted using consistent terminology - standardising terminology so that it is more searchable and more useable.
 Metadata allows us to make sense of and join up data.
 COPO allows us to do that effectively.

-According to Felix Shaw, who recently presented COPO at the Plant and Animal Genomes Conference in San Diego: “COPO is
+According to Felix Shaw, who recently presented COPO at the Plant and Animal Genomes Conference in San Diego: “COPO is a first step in a promising direction for science.
+It is likely that difficult problems such as feeding the global population and finding cures for rare diseases can only be solved by pooling data and resources.

 Big data analysis comes with large computing requirements, as well as an ever-increasing range of software and tools.
 However, not all research groups have equal access to these resources or have the necessary computing specialists to install and run specific programmes and platforms.